 Another peculiar prop bet, in this exotic wager, you’ll be hoping that one, and only one, of the five hands on board, lands an exact total of 21.

-Obviously, these exotic wagers represent longshots, so the odds attached to each bet will be much higher than those found on the basic “player” bets.
-For example, taking the “one or more hands will produce a five card Charlie bet,” you’ll typically receive 30 to 1 odds on your money.
+These exotic wagers represent longshots, so the odds attached to each bet will be much higher than those found on the basic “player” bets.
+For example, taking the “one or more hands will produce a five-card Charlie bet,” you’ll typically receive 30 to 1 odds on your money.

 Playing Exchange Blackjack